rspamd/rspamd/support.md

 ## Issue tracker

-If you find a bug in rspamd or would like to request a feature you can use issue trackers for rspamd project:
+If you find a bug in rspamd or would like to request a feature you can use issue trackers for Rspamd project:

 * <https://github.com/vstakhov/rspamd/issues>

 ## Donations

-If you would like to support rspamd development, we are accepting donations via paypal.
+If you would like to support Rspamd development, we are accepting donations via paypal.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">